Thoughtful Architecture

 Think! has just completed a new 47,000 sq ft ambulatory care center for St John’s Episcopal Hospital in Far Rockaway, NY.
 Read more

-AIA Brooklyn, Supportive Housing Panel
+AIA Brooklyn panel on Supportive Housing

 Bridge Rockaway receives multiple awards